sems/making-things-smart/README.md

 ## Requirements
 You need to install dateutil.parser
+You need to install pytz
-### Install dateutil.parser
+#### Install dateutil.parser
-* On Ubuntu you may need to install the package manager pip first:
+* You may need to install the package manager pip first (if not already installed):
   * `sudo apt-get install python-pip`
 * Then install the python-dateutil package with:
   * `sudo pip install python-dateutil`
+#### Install pytz
+* You may need to install the package manager pip first (if not already installed):
+  * `sudo apt-get install python-pip`
+* Then install the python-dateutil package with:
+  * `sudo pip install pytz`

 ## Todo
 - [x] Finished colors.py